benelbaz82/final-workshop/arch/REAdME.md

 ### **1. Introduction**

 #### **1.1.
 Purpose**
-This document describes the comprehensive architecture for running, managing, and maintaining the "Status-Page" Django-based application in a production environment on Amazon Web Services (AWS).
-The objective is to establish a modern, secure, scalable, and highly available infrastructure using Amazon Elastic Kubernetes Service (EKS).
+This document describes the architecture for deploying and operating the Status-Page Django-based application on Amazon Web Services (AWS) using Elastic Kubernetes Service (EKS).
+The objective is to deliver a modern, secure, scalable, and highly available infrastructure.

 #### **1.2.
 Scope**
-The architecture encompasses all required components, from the network infrastructure (VPC), through the compute layer (EKS), data layer (RDS, ElastiCache), security, CI/CD processes, and a complete monitoring and logging system.
+The architecture spans all layers of the system, from networking and compute to data storage, security, CI/CD automation, and observability.

 ### **2. Architectural Goals and Principles**

 #### **2.1.
 Goals**
-* **High Availability:** Ensure continuous application uptime by preventing single points of failure (SPOF) and distributing components across multiple Availability Zones (AZs).
+* **High Availability:** Multi-AZ deployment of all core services, eliminating single points of failure.
-* **Scalability:** The ability to automatically scale resources up and down based on user load.
-* **Security:** Implement security at every layer of the system, from the network to the application level, adhering to the principle of least privilege.
-* **Automation:** Full automation of the build, test, and deployment processes (CI/CD) to enable rapid and reliable development.
-* **Observability:** The ability to monitor, collect logs, and receive real-time alerts to quickly identify and resolve issues.
+* **Scalability:** Horizontal Pod Autoscaler (HPA) for workloads and Cluster Autoscaler for nodes.
+* **Security:** Use of IAM Roles for Service Accounts (IRSA), AWS Secrets Manager, and TLS termination at CloudFront/ALB.
+* **Automation:** Full CI/CD pipeline with GitHub Actions and Infrastructure-as-Code.
+* **Observability:** Metrics, dashboards, and logs available in real-time for proactive monitoring.
+*
 #### **2.2.
 Guiding Principles**
 * **Infrastructure as Code (IaC):** All infrastructure components are defined and managed through code (YAML files) to maintain consistency and enable easy recovery.
-* **Immutable Infrastructure:** Containers are immutable units.
-Any change requires building and deploying a new version.
+* **Immutable Infrastructure:** Independent deployments for Web, Worker, and Scheduler.
-* **Decoupling:** Separating the application's different components (Web, Worker, Scheduler) into distinct containers to improve flexibility and scalability.
+* **Microservice Separation:** Separating the application's different components (Web, Worker, Scheduler) into distinct containers to improve flexibility and scalability.
-* **Managed Services:** Preferring the use of AWS managed services (such as RDS, ElastiCache, EKS Control Plane) to reduce the operational maintenance burden.
+* **Managed Services:** Minimize operational overhead by leveraging AWS-managed services (RDS, ElastiCache, OpenSearch, Prometheus, Grafana).

 ### **3. System Architecture**

 #### **3.1.
 High-Level Diagram**
-The application is deployed on an EKS cluster spanning three Availability Zones.
-User traffic enters through an Application Load Balancer (ALB), which routes requests to the application's web components.
-The web components communicate with a PostgreSQL database (RDS) and a Redis task queue (ElastiCache).
-The Worker and Scheduler components consume tasks from the Redis queue.
-All internal and external communication is secured and restricted.
+1. Users connect via Route 53 → CloudFront → ALB.
+2. ALB forwards requests to the Ingress Controller inside the EKS cluster.
+3. Ingress routes traffic to the Web Deployment pods.
+4. Web, Worker, and Scheduler deployments interact with RDS (PostgreSQL), ElastiCache (Redis), and Amazon OpenSearch Service.
+5. Secrets (DB, Redis, Django secret key) are securely fetched from AWS Secrets Manager and mounted into pods via the Secrets Store CSI Driver with IRSA permissions.
+6. Application and cluster metrics are collected in Amazon Managed Prometheus and visualized in Amazon Managed Grafana.

 #### **3.2.
 Component Breakdown**

 **3.2.1.
 AWS Infrastructure**
-* **VPC (Virtual Private Cloud):** An isolated virtual network spanning 3 AZs.
-It includes public subnets for network components (like the ALB) and private subnets for compute resources (EKS Nodes) and the data layer.
+* **VPC (Virtual Private Cloud):** Spans multiple AZs with public subnets for ALB and private subnets for EKS nodes and databases.
 * **EKS Cluster:**
     * **Control Plane:** Fully managed by AWS, distributed across multiple AZs for high availability.
-    * **Data Plane:** Comprised of EKS Managed Node Groups, running EC2 instances within the private subnets.
+    * **Node Groups:** EC2 worker nodes (multi-AZ), auto-scaled by the Cluster Autoscaler.

 **3.2.2.
 Data Layer**
-* **Database:** Amazon RDS for PostgreSQL service in a Multi-AZ configuration, ensuring automatic failover in case of an outage.
-* **Cache & Queue:** Amazon ElastiCache for Redis service, used for both caching and as a message queue.
-It is also configured in a Multi-AZ setup.
+* **Amazon RDS (PostgreSQL, Multi-AZ):** Relational database backend with automatic failover.
+* **Amazon ElastiCache (Redis, Multi-AZ):** For caching and task queues.
+* **Amazon OpenSearch Service (Multi-AZ):** For log indexing, search, and analytics.

 **3.2.3.
 Application Layer (Kubernetes)**
-* **Containerization:** The application is split into 3 separate Docker images (Web, RQ Worker, RQ Scheduler) using Multi-Stage Builds to optimize for size and security.
-The images are stored in Amazon ECR.
-* **Deployments:** Each application component will have its own Kubernetes Deployment, allowing for version management, replication, and rolling updates.
-* **Autoscaling:** A Horizontal Pod Autoscaler (HPA) will be used to automatically scale the number of web component pods based on CPU consumption.
-* **Traffic Management:** The AWS Load Balancer Controller will be used to automatically create and manage an ALB via a Kubernetes Ingress object, enabling secure external exposure of the service.
+* **Ingress & Services:** TRoute traffic from ALB to the right deployments
+* **Deployments:**
+* Web Deployment (frontend, auto-scaled with HPA).
+* RQ Worker Deployment (background tasks, 2 replicas).
+* Scheduler Deployment (periodic tasks, 1 replica).
+* **Autoscaling:**
+* HPA scales pods based on resource usage.
+* Cluster Autoscaler adjusts node count.
+* **Secrets Management:**
+* AWS Secrets Manager: Stores credentials and sensitive keys.
+* SecretProviderClass + CSI Driver: Mounts secrets directly into pods.
+* IRSA: Provides least-privilege IAM permissions to Kubernetes Service Accounts.

 ### **4. Security Design**
 * **IAM Roles for Service Accounts (IRSA):** Attaching dedicated IAM Roles with least-privilege permissions directly to the pods' Service Accounts.
 This eliminates the need to manage static access keys within the cluster.